newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/jsonfile.png)

-The graphic above shows you how each Stage can be tied to a few Steps, which in turn can be tied to a single Touchpoint, or to a few Touchpoints.
+The graphic above shows you how each Stage can be tied to a few Steps, which in turn can be linked to a single Touchpoint, or to a few Touchpoints.

 ## Uploading a New JSON Config File